1st Theater Sustainment Command: Organization

 The 1st Logistical Command, in coordination with MACV operational planning, developed its own logistic concept for South Vietnam.
 The plan provided for two major base depots and five support commands.
 The seas and rivers were initially to be the main supply routes within South Vietnam.
 However, a changeover to road and rail would take place when the tactical situation permitted.
-Each support command would provide all logistic support on an area basis and have a 15 day stockage.
-Depots would have a 45 day stockage.
+Each support command would provide all logistic support on an area basis and have a 15-day stockage.
+Depots would have a 45-day stockage.
 The Saigon Depot would support the Vũng Tàu and Cần Thơ Support Commands.
 The Cam Ranh Bay Depot would support the Nha Trang, Qui Nhơn and Da Nang Support Commands.

 A two depot concept was considered essential due to the vulnerability of the Saigon River and port to Viet Cong (VC) action and the limited port capacity.
 Vũng Tàu was considered an alternative to the Saigon port in the event of loss of Saigon or blockage of the Saigon River.
 Cam Ranh Bay was selected as the other base depot and port due to its excellent deep water harbor, the existing pier, its central location and U.S. capability to secure the area from VC attack.

 This plan by the 1st Logistical Command was implemented with only two changes: the United States Marine Corps were landed at Da Nang and, by Commander in Chief Pacific direction, the Navy was given the responsibility for both tactical and logistical operations in I Corps and this was administered by Naval Support Activity Danang.
 The Da Nang Support Command was eliminated from the 1st Logistical Command plan.
 The anticipated scale of tactical operations in the Mekong Delta area of IV Corps did not materialize, so the Cần Thơ Support Command was not activated and IV Corps was supported by the Vũng Tàu Support Command by sea and air.

+From 1966 to 1972, the 593d General Support Group participated in 14 campaigns as HQ Qui Nhon Sub Area Command.
+The 593rd General Support Group earning its second Meritorious Unit Commendation and the Vietnamese Cross of Gallantry with Palm in this process.